Murder of Mark Tildesley: Initial investigation

 The initial investigation was led by Detective Constable Geoff Gilbert.
 Coincidentally, Gilbert knew Tildesley personally through his mother's job at Wokingham police station.

 From the start, Wokingham police were unprepared for such a major task.
-Only four officers were assigned to the case because Thames Valley Police were short-staffed, as many officers were elsewhere confronting the 1984–1985 miners' strike.
-As Wokingham police station was too small, the attic storeroom was used as the incident office; the police also promptly set up a mobile office at the fairground.
+Only four officers were assigned to the case because TVP were short-staffed, as many officers were elsewhere confronting the 1984–1985 miners' strike.
+As Wokingham Police Station was too small, the attic storeroom was used as the incident office; the police also promptly set up a mobile office at the fairground.
 Two days after the disappearance, police had to use the Wokingham Baptist Church on Milton Road in Wokingham (immediately behind the police station) as a meeting room.
-After six weeks, the case became so big that Thames Valley Police had to move the incident office to Sulhamstead near Newbury.
+After six weeks, the case became so big that TVP had to move the incident office to Sulhamstead near Reading.

-The police had to check, given the age difference between Tildesley and his siblings, that he was in fact Lavinia Tildesley's son and not Christina's.
+The police had to check, given the age difference between Tildesley and his siblings, that he was in fact Lavinia Tildesley's son and not his sister Christina's.
 DC Gilbert was summoned to do this task, which Tildesley's mother described as "ridiculous".
 Tildesley's brother, Christopher, who had had an argument with him earlier on the day of his disappearance, was initially the prime suspect, but was soon ruled out.

-On 7 June 1984, the day of the first Crimewatch UK appeal, two anonymous calls came in to say that they suspected a fairground worker named Martin Earley was responsible for Tildesley's disappearance.
-He had worked for the funfair for eleven years and was present at the fairground on the night Tildesley went missing.
-Earley was arrested and confessed to Tildesley's abduction, saying that he had raped and murdered him at his caravan nearby, which fitted in with what a hypnotist had said was likely to have happened to Tildesley.
-However, he changed his story so many times that it became unreliable, and detectives worked out that he was the wrong man.
+On 7 June 1984, the day of the first Crimewatch UK appeal, two anonymous calls came in to say that they suspected a specific fairground worker was responsible for Tildesley's disappearance.
+The man had worked for the funfair for eleven years and was present at the fairground on the night Tildesley went missing.
+He was arrested and confessed to Tildesley's abduction, saying that he had raped and murdered him at his caravan nearby.
+However, he changed his story so many times that it became unreliable, and detectives concluded that he was the wrong man.

 On 16 August 1984, the Metropolitan Police interviewed another fairground worker, Sidney Cooke, at his home in London.
 One of Cooke's colleagues had alerted detectives at the Tildesley incident office about his suspicious behaviour towards young boys in the past.
 The police asked Cooke whether he was in Wokingham on the night of the disappearance.
-He claimed that he was working at a fair opposite West Hendon police station in London that night, and the fair owner, Rosie Gray, confirmed that Cooke was her employee.
+He claimed that he was working at a fair opposite West Hendon police station in London that night, and the fair owner confirmed that Cooke was her employee.
 Cooke therefore remained on file but was eliminated as a suspect.

-By October 1984, with little new leads to go on, Thames Valley Police started to wind down their investigation into Tildesley's disappearance.
+By October 1984, with no new information on the case, TVP started to wind down their investigation into Tildesley's disappearance.
 In April 1987, the press released a story about a possible link regarding attempted abductions of young children over the past six months in the Wokingham area.
 The police investigated whether these abductions could be linked to Tildesley's disappearance, but this was eventually dismissed.